Skip to main content

 The 2012 Program closeout audit, conducted by Moss Adams LLP, recommended adopting a conflict of policy for the IMC (Attachment 4).
 Management agreed and committed to evaluating options by fall 2024.
 Initially, staff considered updating Valley Water’s Conflict of Interest Code under the Political Reform Act, which would require IMC members to file Form 700s.
 However, staff concluded that requiring Form 700 filings was unnecessary and instead is recommending that the Board adopt the attached Resolution, which will supersede Resolution 21-10 and will require IMC members to disclose potential conflicts of interest and recuse themselves from voting on matters in which they have a potential conflict.

 “ [revised section I.E.] ….
-Independent of section 1.D. above, all Committee members shall have an obligation to promptly disclose to the Committee Chair, the other Committee members, and Valley Water staff supporting the Committee, either in writing at any time or verbally during an open session meeting of the Committee, any actual or potential financial conflict of interest that may exist with respect to any matter involving Valley Water generally or any matter before the Committee, including:
+Independent of section 1.D. above, all Committee members shall have an obligation to promptly disclose to the Committee Chair, other Committee members, and Valley Water staff supporting the Committee, a potential financial conflict of interest involving a matter that is before the Committee, namely:

-a. any real property interest worth $2,000 or more of the Committee member or their spouse/domestic partner within 1,000 feet of an area affected by a flood mitigation/control project, or proposed flood mitigation/control project, being reviewed by the Committee;
+any real property interest worth $2,000 or more of the Committee member or their spouse/domestic partner within 1,000 feet of an area affected by a flood mitigation/protection project, or proposed flood mitigation/protection project, being reviewed by the Committee;

-c. any ownership or investment interest of the Committee member or their spouse/domestic partner worth $2,000 or more in a contractor, subcontractor, or consultant that does business with Valley Water or is proposing to do business with Valley Water;
+b. any ownership or investment interest of the Committee member or their spouse/domestic partner worth $2,000 or more in a contractor, subcontractor, or consultant that does business with Valley Water or is proposing to do business with Valley Water on a matter being considered by the Committee;

-If a Committee Member has a financial conflict of interest with respect to any matter being reviewed by the Committee, the member must publicly disclose this conflict of interest, including a brief description of the nature of the conflict, and recuse themselves from any vote on the matter.
-Failure to do so is grounds for removal from the Committee by the Board of Directors.”
+If a Committee Member has a potential financial conflict of interest with respect to any matter before the Committee, the member must publicly disclose this conflict of interest at a public meeting discussing the matter, including a brief description of the nature of the conflict, but may participate in discussion or debate concerning the matter.
+The Committee Member must, however, recuse themselves from any Committee vote on the matter.
+Failure to do so may be grounds for removal from the Committee by the Board of Directors.”

-In addition to updating conflict of interest requirements, the new resolution also contains a minor, non-substantive revision to Section V of Resolution 21-10.
+In addition to updating the conflict of interest requirements, the new resolution also contains minor, non-substantive revisions to Section II (Section Title correction to align with Resolution 21-10) and Section V of Resolution 21-10.

 ENVIRONMENTAL JUSTICE IMPACT: